-Both need-based and merit-based financial assistance provided by Illinois Wesleyan may be applied toward one fall or spring semester of University approved study abroad and one fall or spring semester of domestic study away from the University.
+Both need-based and merit-based financial assistance provided by Illinois Wesleyan may be applied toward one fall or spring semester of University approved study abroad.
 Only government and private loans or grants are available for more than one semester in a University approved program.
 No aid is available for independently arranged off campus studies that have not been approved by the University.

-Exceptions may be approved on appeal for opportunities offered on a full-year basis (e.g., Oxford University's Pembroke College program.)
+Exceptions may be approved on appeal for opportunities offered on a fullyear basis (e.g., Oxford University's Pembroke College program.)
 Additionally, an appeal may be submitted to the University's Financial Aid Office if the student is academically required to study away from Illinois Wesleyan for more than one term.